mevonuk/learn2slither/README.md

 Options
 - sessions : number of snake deaths to run before program terminates
 - explore
-    - yes : default, includes random exploration of the action space
+    - yes : (default) includes random exploration of the action space
     - no : pure exploitation of the q-table
 - display
-    - on : default, shows the board, apples, snake, and the snake's movement during the session
+    - on : (default) shows the board, apples, snake, and the snake's movement during the session
     - off : runs the program without a graphics display
 - step
     - on : runs the program step-by-step to observe the snake's movement action by action.
 Prints the snake's view to the console, as well as the direction that the step was taken in.
 Requires that display='on'
-    - off : default, display is continuous
+    - off : (default) display is continuous
 - load : name of the model (q-table) to be loaded
 - save : filename to which to save generated q-table